mattreturn1/TitanCloudsYOLO/README.md

 - Dataset is first merged, split into train/val/test.
 - Converts polygon annotations from .json to YOLO-seg format.
 - Removes corrupted images and entries without valid labels.
-- Optionally merges train and val into full_train for complete training set.
+- Merges train and val into full_train for complete training set.

 #### ▶️ How to Run

-1. Ensure dataset subrepositories `train` and `test` contain only images and labels repo:
+1. Ensure dataset subrepositories `train` and `test` contain only images and labels repo
 2. Execute `preprocess_titan.py`
 3. Output: YOLO-segmentation formatted labels and images saved into `datasets/Titan`